DavidAJohn/proshop_mern/README.md

 ## Usage

+### MongoDb database

+You will (of course) need a MongoDb database.
+I would strongly recommend creating an Atlas database at mongodb.com, but you could also install MongoDb locally.

 ### ES Modules in Node

 ES Modules are used in the backend of this project.
 Be sure to have at least Node v14.6+ installed